Luigi's Mansion: Dark Moon: Plot

-Luigi makes his way through five different mansions in the valley, proceeding to recover Dark Moon pieces from Possessor Ghosts (who have been entrusted by the boos to guard them) in each mansion and saving the professor's Toad assistants, whom King Boo turned into paintings.
-The Toads produce security images that provide valuable clues, and each image shows two Boos carrying a bag with a painting inside.
-Eventually, Luigi and the Professor find out that Mario was turned into a painting and that King Boo is behind the whole crisis.
-However, after Luigi obtains the final Dark Moon piece in a parallel dimension, King Boo intercepts him as he is being returned to the bunker.
-King Boo reveals to Luigi his intentions to use the corrupted ghosts to conquer the world.
-Luigi then battles and defeats King Boo.
+Luigi makes his way through the five mansions of the valley, recovering a piece of the Dark Moon from powerful "Possessor" ghosts, entrusted by King Boo to guard them, in each area and saving the professor's Toad assistants, who have been trapped in paintings.
+The Toads share security images that provide valuable clues to the whereabouts of the Dark Moon pieces and each one shows a pair of Boos carrying a bag with a painting inside.
+Whenever a Dark Moon piece is recovered, parts of the dark fog is lifted.
+Eventually, Luigi and E. Gadd find out that King Boo is behind the whole crisis in the valley and is detaining Mario in the painting.
+After Luigi obtains the final Dark Moon piece in a parallel dimension accessed in the fifth mansion, King Boo intercepts him as he is being returned to the bunker.
+King Boo reveals to Luigi his intentions to use the corrupted ghosts to conquer the world before battling him and being defeated once again.

-When Luigi returns to his world, he frees Mario from the painting and reunites with the Professor and the Toads.
+When Luigi returns to his world, he frees Mario from the painting and reunites with E. Gadd and the Toads.
 They reassemble the Dark Moon, returning the ghosts back to their friendly selves.
-The professor releases the captured ghosts from the Vault, and they celebrate by taking a photo.
+E. Gadd then releases the captured ghosts from their detainment in the bunker and they celebrate by taking a photo.
 The game ends as Luigi returns home with his newly adopted ghost dog, Polterpup.
-The credits show Mario and Luigi paying visits to Evershade Valley and spending time with the ghosts.
+The credits show Mario, Luigi, and the professor paying visits to Evershade Valley and spending time with the ghosts.

 Development

-Luigi's Mansion: Dark Moon was developed by Next Level Games, a Canadian developer who had previously worked on Nintendo-published titles Punch-Out!! and the Mario Strikers series.
+Luigi's Mansion: Dark Moon was developed by Next Level Games, a Canadian developer who had previously worked on Nintendo-published titles Punch-Out!! for the Wii and the Mario Strikers series.
 Bryce Holliday served as the game's overall director and Chad York was the lead composer and audio director.
 Brian Davis was a lead programmer, primarily boss battles.
 Shigeru Miyamoto was a producer and creator for the original Luigi's Mansion, but for Dark Moon Miyamoto stayed hands-off and instead supervised the project.
 He compared his role to that of a shepherd, by which he let Next Level Games take control of most of the project, and rather than telling them what to do, he instead intervened when he felt they were going in the wrong direction.
 Due to location differences—Miyamoto in Japan and Next Level Games being located in Canada—Yoshihito Ikebata also served as a supervisor, who had previously worked on the Mario vs. Donkey Kong series, and transcluded info between both companies frequently.
 Ikebata would report updates to Miyamoto biweekly and would relay Miyamoto's opinions to Holliday.
 Ryuichi Nakada served as an assistant supervisor and performed similar tasks.
-Yoshiaki Koizumi also helped advise.
+Yoshikami Kuzuki also helped advise.
 According to Holliday, Miyamoto did a good job supervising and the project never lost focus.
 Development began in 2009 and was completed in 2012.